 On May 13, 2021, we closed the US\$6.0 million Debenture with Hepalink.
 The Debenture bears interest at 10% per annum, payable on the May 13, 2022 maturity date.
 Hepalink may elect to convert the principal amount of the Debentures and accrued and unpaid interest thereon into common shares of the Company at a conversion price equal to the lesser of CAD\$0.93 per share and the 5-day volume weighted average trading price of the common shares on the date of conversion.
 The secured convertible debenture is a hybrid instrument consisting of a financial instrument and an embedded derivative, being the conversion option.
 The embedded derivative is separated from the host contract and accounted for separately as the economic characteristics and risks of the host contract and the embedded derivative are not closely related.
-The conversion option contains a variable conversion price and the conversion price is denominated in a foreign currency.
-As a result, conversion will result in a variable number of our shares being issued at conversion; as such, the conversion feature has been classified as a derivative liability at fair value through profit or loss.
+The conversion option contains a variable conversion price and the conversion; as such, the conversion feature has been classified as a derivative liability at fair value through profit or loss.

-During the three and nine months ended September 30, 2021, we recognized a \$6 thousand loss and \$1 thousand loss, respectively, on the change in fair value of the derivative liability (related to the conversion option on the Hepalink convertible debenture).
-During the three and nine months ended October 31, 2020, we recognized a \$0.4 million gain and \$1.3 million gain, respectively, on the change in fair value of the derivative liability (related to the conversion option on the Vision Leader Limited convertible debenture that was outstanding in the prior period).
-The \$1 thousand loss on change in fair value of derivative liability during the nine months ended September 30, 2021 relates to a slight increase in the fair value of the conversion option derivative of the Hepalink convertible debenture between the May 13, 2021 grant date and the September 30, 2021 reporting date.
-The total \$1.3 million gain on change in fair value of derivative liability during the nine months ended October 31, 2020 was attributable primarily to a decrease in the fair value of the conversion option derivative up to immediately prior to the amendment/extension of the Vision Leader Limited convertible debenture (as the conversion option was otherwise nearing its expiry on September 26, 2020) and a decrease in the fair value of the conversion option derivative prior to being reclassified to equity on the date of conversion of the debenture in October 2020.
+During the year ended December 31, 2021, we recognized a \$0.1 million gain on the change in estimated fair value of the derivative liability (related to the conversion option on the Hepalink convertible debenture).
+During the eight months ended December 31, 2020, we recognized a \$1.1 million gain on the change in estimated fair value of the derivative liability (related to the conversion option on the Vision Leader Limited convertible debenture that was outstanding in the prior period).
+The \$0.1 million gain on change in estimated fair value of derivative liability during the year ended December 31, 2021 relates to a decrease in the fair value of the conversion option derivative of the Hepalink convertible debenture between the May 13, 2021 grant date and the December 31, 2021 reporting date.
+The total \$1.1 million gain on change in estimated fair value of derivative liability during the eight months ended December 31, 2020 was attributable primarily to a decrease in the estimated fair value of the conversion option derivative up to immediately prior to the amendment/extension of the Vision Leader Limited convertible debenture (as the conversion option was otherwise nearing its expiry on September 26, 2020) and a decrease in the estimated fair value of the conversion option derivative prior to being reclassified to equity on the date of conversion of the debenture in October 2020.
 Gains and losses resulting from the revaluation of derivative liability are non-cash and do not impact our cash flows.